 Depending on your company’s settings and your permissions, you may have some or all of the features described below.

-Fuze Desktop 5.5 is a major release that includes the following new features:
+Fuze Desktop and Web 5.5 is are major releases that include the following new features:

 Fuze Desktop 5.3.1

 Fuze Desktop 5.3.1 is a minor release that includes the following improvements:

 - Fuze no longer modifies the default value stored in the chat application registry key (Windowstm only).

 - Incoming Caller Name is now displayed along with the DID on Polycom devices for calls received from a Fuze Desktop caller using the click-to-call feature.

 - Application-level stability enhancements and other improvements (including a more robust notification layer) to support the Fuze Desktop experience.

 Fuze Desktop 5.3 introduces the following new features: